Proper nutrition for diseases of the nervous system. Muscular dystrophy

 local.

-In addition, one should take into account the fact that apart from all types of dystrophies is congenital, which is caused by hereditary disorders in the metabolism of proteins, fats or carbohydrates.
-This happens due to a lack of any enzyme in the child's body, which in turn leads to the fact that incompletely split substances (products) of metabolism begin to accumulate in tissues or organs.
+In addition, one should take into account the fact that what stands apart from all types of dystrophies is congenital, which is caused by hereditary disorders of the metabolism of proteins, fats or carbohydrates.
+This happens due to a lack of any enzyme in the child’s body, which in turn leads to the fact that incompletely broken down substances (products) of metabolism begin to accumulate in the tissues or organs.
 And although the process can progress anywhere, nevertheless, the tissue of the central nervous system is always affected, which leads to death in the first years of life.

 A striking example is hepatocerebral dystrophy, which is accompanied by dysfunction of the liver, central nervous system and brain.